 Inventory Management

-Bin Management
+Bin management.

-Know exactly where every unit lives.
 Bin-level tracking turns "we have 500 somewhere" into "bin A-3-2 has 47 units, bin B-1-4 has 53 units."

-Fulfil houses our inventory, we have physical rack locations where we house and store all of our product.
-Fulfil gives us the ability to see where each one is at and gives us everything from when it was first produced to the last count.
+"Fulfil houses our inventory, we have physical rack locations where we house and store all of our product.
+Fulfil gives us the ability to see where each one is at and gives us everything from when it was first produced to the last count."

 Grunt Style